-- Explore: take low-cost ways to learn about and test out promising longer-term roles, until you feel ready to bet on one for a few years.
+- Explore: take low-cost ways to learn about and test out promising longer-term roles and skills, until you feel ready to bet on one for a few years.
 (Most likely to be the top priority ages 18–24.)

-- Build career capital: take a bet on a longer-term path that could go really well by building the career capital that will most accelerate you in your chosen path, but with a backup plan.
+- Build career capital: take a bet on a longer-term path that could go really well by building the career capital — especially skills — that will most accelerate you in your chosen path, but with a backup plan.
 (Age 25–35.)

 - Deploy: use the career capital you’ve built to tackle pressing problems and bargain for a job you find personally satisfying.
 (Age 36 and up.)

 And then keep updating your plan every 1–3 years as you continue to learn more and the world changes.